-Last weekend we threw a party in celebration of Kennedy’s 17th birthday.
+Last weekend we threw a bonfire birthday party in celebration of Kennedy’s 17th birthday.
 Of course, she wanted her own space to hang out with her friends and you all know me better than to think I would vacate the house for such an event.
 Our solution?
 A birthday bonfire party held in the backyard.
 Here in Arizona we can do that sort of thing–even in January.
 In order to pull off a successful event, I thought it important to cover three key points.
 We needed: food, ambiance and fun.
 Here’s a look at how we aimed to include all of the above.

 When I’m playing host for my friends and family, it’s not uncommon for me to spend upwards of two days preparing food in advance.
 It’s a problem; I know.
 For Kennedy’s friends, though, we took the approach that quantity was more important that quality because, well, seventeen.
 We served food that was simple and in theme.
 We did pigs-in-a-blanket, Fritos, Coke in bottles and tater tots (not pictured).